HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Communicating the Signature Requirements

- This Task.input "signature-flag" may be used to indicate that the attachments must be signed.
-See the [Signatures] and [Sending Attachments] page for more information about using Signatures in CDex.
+This Task.input "signature-flag" may be used to indicate that the Provider must sign the attachments.
+See the [Signatures] and [Sending Attachments] pages for more information about using Signatures in CDex.

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=154 count=11 linenumber=true %}